ComplianceAsCode/oscal/README.md

 It is possible to generate latest FedRAMP SSP document in `.docx` form using `gocomply_fedramp` tool.

     $ gocomply_fedramp convert ./xml/coreos-4-fedramp-Low.xml  FedRAMP-Low-openshift.docx

+To generate all FedRAMP docx guides, one for each oscal file available run:

+    $ make docx